-Born in Russia in 1985 Alina studied at the Moscow Gnesin School before moving with her family to the UK in 1995 where she studied at the Yehudi Menuhin School and Royal College of Music.
-She was also a member of the Kronberg Academy Masters programme.
-Alina’s teachers have included Natasha Boyarsky, Gordan Nikolitch and Christian Tetzlaff.
-Alina has been the recipient of awards including the Royal Philharmonic Society Young Artist Award 2010, the Borletti-Buitoni Trust Award 2008, the Classical BRIT Young Performer of the Year Award 2009 and was a member of the BBC New Generation Artists Scheme 2005-7.
-She was made an MBE in the 2016 New Year Honours List.
-Alina records for Hyperion Records and performs on a c.1775 Anselmo Bellosio violin kindly provided by Georg von Opel.
+Born in Russia in 1985, Alina studied at the Moscow Gnesin School before moving to the UK where she attended the Yehudi Menuhin School and Royal College of Music.
+Her teachers have included Natasha Boyarsky, Gordan Nikolitch and Christian Tetzlaff.
+Alina’s many awards include the Royal Philharmonic Society Young Artist Award 2010, the Borletti-Buitoni Trust Award 2008, the Classical BRIT and Young Performer of the Year Award 2009.
+An alumnus of the BBC New Generation Artists Scheme (2005-07), she was made an MBE in the 2016 New Year Honours List.
+Alina performs on a c.1775 Anselmo Bellosio violin kindly provided by Georg von Opel.

 Information on transport to Bantry, accommodation, wining, dining and entertainmentTourist Information

 Copyright © 2023 West Cork Music.
 All rights reserved.

 Designed and developed by Matrix Internet